skimprem/GRAVS2/README.md

-# GRAVS2 software for adjustment of relative gravity data
+# GRAVS2 software for adjustment of relative gravity data (Upgraded Version)

 ## About